 – Gaze at the beautiful scenic route with great views of the Sierra Nevada National Park.

 – Guided hiking in the park (two options: easy and moderate) exploring the most picturesque mountain villages in the region around the Poqueira Valley.
-After, rest and enjoy a delicious lunch full of typical local dishes.

 – Village road trip en route back to Granada with stops at Pampaneira, Bubion, & Capileira (Bustling with crafts, shops, & restaurants, and a massive square church tower standing on a plaza of rough cobble stones.
 Capileira will be the best place to photograph and take in the authenticity of this region with rocky streets, overhanging passageways, and sagging stone houses as they were hundreds of years ago.